busstoptaktik/geodesy/ruminations/000-rumination.md

 The intention with this is to make it possible for an application program to supply a `Context`, providing access to external resources **in precisely the form they are available in the execution environment of the application program**.

-So forget about discussions on whether transformation definitions should be read from a local SQLite file database, a conection to an external database, or from a local text file: These discussions can be laid to rest simply by providing a `Context` accessing resources in whichever form is most convenient for the case at hand.
+So forget about discussions on whether transformation definitions should be read from a local SQLite file database, a conection to an external database, or from a local text file: **These unfruitful discussions can be laid to rest simply by providing a `Context` accessing resources in whichever form is most convenient for the case at hand.**

 ---